 Solange and two other US artists want to solve the problem of access to water in Africa by teaming up with Coco Cola.
-They also made a music video, 'Kenya.'
+That sounds like a contradiction.

 As the dominant narrative about Paul Kagame began to change, some Western journalists failed to catch up.
 They get mad when that’s pointed out.